 Charleston attorney Michael DuPree has been suspended from practicing law while officials investigate allegations that he punched and bit a Utah state trooper during a vacation traffic stop.

-DuPree, 49, is accused of attacking a trooper who pulled over a car DuPree was riding in Park City, Utah, shortly after midnight on March 22, according to a police report.
-The trooper stopped the car because it was traveling 5 mph over the speed limit and failing to stay in one lane, the report stated,
+DuPree, 49, is accused of attacking a trooper who pulled over a car in which DuPree was riding in Park City, Utah, shortly after midnight March 22, according to a police report.
+The trooper stopped the car because it was traveling 5 mph over the speed limit and failing to stay in one lane, the report said.

 When a trooper tried to question the driver, 48-year-old Rande Lane of Charleston, about how much he had a to drink, DuPree repeatedly interrupted, swore at the officer and refused to identify himself, troopers said.
-A trooper ended up shooting DuPree with a Taser stun gun after he repeatedly refused commands to get out of the car, a police report stated.
+A trooper ended up shocking DuPree with a stun gun after he repeatedly refused commands to get out of the car, the report said.

-After being jolted with the stun gun, DuPree punched the trooper in the mouth, splitting his lip, a police report stated.
-The two men then wrestled and DuPree bit the trooper on the arm, breaking skin, before others officers helped subdue him, the report stated.
+After being jolted with the stun gun, DuPree punched the trooper in the mouth, splitting his lip, a police report said.
+The two men then wrestled and DuPree bit the trooper on the arm, breaking skin, before others officers helped subdue him, the report said.

 DuPree is charged with two counts of assault on a police officer, resisting arrest, public intoxication and disorderly conduct.

-Lane, grounds superintendent for the city of Charleston Parks Department, is charged with driving under the influence of liquor.
+Lane, grounds superintendent for the Charleston Parks Department, is charged with driving under the influence of liquor.

 The S.C.
 Supreme Court placed DuPree on interim suspension in April while the state Office of Disciplinary Counsel reviews the matter to determine if further discipline is warranted.
 The court also ordered that an attorney be appointed to protect his clients’ interests.

-DuPree could not be reached for comment this morning.
+DuPree could not be reached for comment Wednesday.
 A woman who answered the phone at his office on James Island said he was unavailable and did not wish to discuss the matter.

 His arrest in Utah is not his first tussle with the law.